-Franklin Habit has a new technique to beautifully embellish your knitting!
-Using waste canvas, as the stitches are finished what is left behind is your embellished knitting.
-Never embroidered your knitting before?
-No problem, Franklin shows you how with easy steps!
-You loved Hilary Grant’s cobweb lace felted scarves last year.
-She has a new challenge for you this year —Botanical Eco Printing in Color—beautiful clear and crisp leaf prints on silk scarves.
-You will leave the workshop with 5 lovely silk scarves in many combinations of colors.
+Those of you who have been waiting to have Franklin Habit teach Knitted Tessellations-playful and powerful patterns in practice!
+Wait no longer, the time is here!
+A hands-on introduction to the creation of tessellations: motifs that interlock without gaps or overlaps.
+Tessellations are as old as design itself and were famously used in the modern era by the artist M.C.
+Esher.
+Franklin warns you to get a good night’s sleep before this class!
+You raved about the results of Hilary Grant’s silk scarves—Botanical Eco Printing in Color—beautiful clear and crisp leaf prints on silk scarves.
+Hilary is repeating this class, as so many of you have asked for it!
+You will leave the workshop with five lovely silk scarves in many combinations of colors.
 Want to knit one of the most comfortable and simple garments—it’s a Raglan Sweater!
-Amy Herzog solves all the problems of fit in Raglan Sweaters to produce a sweater you can’t wait to wear!
-Amy goes through Raglans in detail and also discusses ways to make it your own.
-You will come away from class with a basic Raglan pattern custom fitted just for you!
+Amy Herzog repeats this comfy favorite sweater that so many have asked for!
+She solves all of the problems of fit in Raglan Sweaters to produce a sweater you can’t wait to wear.
+Amy goes through Raglans in detail and also discusses ways to make it our own.
+You will come away from the class with a basic Raglan pattern custom fit just for you!

-Karen Aho has been with us at Madrona for all our 19 retreats, first as the owner of Acorn Street Shop and now as a teacher and mentor in the Rotunda helping new knitters and those with a problem to solve.
-For those of you who have an unfinished needlepoint kit tucked away or want to learn, Karen will be teaching again this year, The Fine Art of Needlepoint — An Introduction.
-For those of you who love Catherine Lowe’s couture knitting will have another chance to learn the fundamental techniques that take your hand knits to “Wow”.
+Those of you who love Catherine Lowe’s couture knitting will have the chance this year to delve into Catherine’s Principles of Design.
+This class will give you the analytical tools you need!
 Debbi Stone is back!
-This year again she unravels the secrets of using Ravelry to your best advantage and takes on Cables from the simple to the complex.
-You’ll find Galina Khmelva with husband George in their booth with the luscious fiber but she will step out long enough to teach Spinning the Orenburg Way with emphasis on spinning those luscious luxury fibers.
-Jean Wong, a Nihon Vogue Certified instructor, will help you delve into the world of Japanese knitting pattern drafting and finishing techniques.
+This year she again unravels the secrets of using Ravelry to your best advantage and takes on Creating you Own Unique Stitch Patterns.
+You’ll find Galina Khmeleva with husband George in their booth with luscious fiber but she will step out long enough to teach Spinning the Orenburg Way with emphasis on spinning those luscious luxury fibers.
+Jean Wong, a Nihon Vogue certified instructor, will help you delve into the world of Japanese Knitting pattern drafting and finishing techniques.

-Deborah Jarchow, who creates magic on the rigid heddle loom returns with a couple of exciting projects on these little looms, Weaving with Mohair and Color Blending on the loom.
-Sarah Anderson’s new class this year concentrates on getting the yarn you want for that special project — from fluffy to lace weight.
-Sarah will share the secrets of diameter and density control.
-She will also be repeating Forensics for Handspun which will help you know what you could have done differently to make your skein just a little bit better.
-If you miss Sarah in class, you can find her on Saturday and Sunday in the Rotunda as the Spinning Mentor.
+Michael Kelson will be teaching Spinning Tweed Effects Using Silk.
+Tweed yarns are great fun to spin and they typically have inclusions which add color or textured elements to plied yarn.
+Using Silk is a great way to add a tweedy effect to your yarn.
+Sarah Anderson’s new class this year is Inspired Spinning: All those Braids.
+With the many talented dyers out there, we spinners are surrounded with braided explosions of color.
+This will be a day of inspiration, experimenting and trying out many ways to use these dyed fibers.
+Sarah will also be showing you how to Spin Boucle Yarns.
+With a core, looping ply, and binder, the boucle technique offers a multitude of variations.
+If you miss Sarah in class, you can find her on Saturday and Sunday in the Rotunda as the spinning mentor.
 She will be happy to answer any questions and get you started on spinning.
-Finally but certainly not the least, we could not keep on knitting, spinning, and weaving without Carson Demers whose new book, Knitting Comfortably: The Ergonomics of Handknitting will show you all the secrets to sitting and knitting so that we banish all those kinks from our fingers, wrists, and back!
-This well illustrated and easy to use book is a MUST HAVE!
-Besides his popular small Knitting Analysis classes, Carson will be teaching Ergonomics at your Spinning Wheel.
+Finally, but certainly not least, we could not keep on knitting, spinning and weaving without Carson Demers whose new book, Knitting Comfortably: The Ergonomics of Handknitting will show you all the secrets of sitting and knitting so that we banish all those kinks from our fingers, wrists, and backs!
+This well illustrated and easy to use book is a must-have!
+Besides his popular small Knitting Analysis classes, Carson will be teaching Knitting Happily Ever After—Ergonomics for Knitters.